 I am a filmmaker and screenwriter, and was selected as one of the 6 emerging LGBT filmmakers by the BFI/BAFTA mentorship programme this year (and am being mentored by Russell T. Davies).
-I am the co-creator, co-writer, and lead actor of a TV Comedy Series in development with Big Talk Productions and Channel 4 called Nefertiti, the co-writer, co-star and co-creator of BEARDS with Ellie Kendrick, in development with Playground, as well as the creator, writer, and lead actor of feature film Abigail & Gabriel, currently in development with Sarah Brocklehurst Productions, and which has secured a script commission with BBC Films.
+I am the co-creator, co-writer, and lead actor of a TV Comedy Series in development with Big Talk Productions and Channel 4 called Nefertiti, the co-writer, co-star and co-creator of BEARDS with Ellie Kendrick, in development with Playground, as well as the creator, writer, and lead actor of feature film, Abigail & Gabriel, currently in development with Sarah Brocklehurst Productions, and which has secured a script commission with BBC Films.
 As a writer/director, I have a feature script commission with Film 4 for Layla (w/t), produced by Fox Cub Films, as well as a feature script commission with the BFI for GlAMROU, a drag musical that I am set to star in.

 I am the writer/director of three shorts that all share a focus on queer intersectional people of colour.
 The first is a commission for NOWNESS (available here), an exploration of how female-bodied drag queen Victoria Sin transforms social space through their drag - this has just gained official entry into the BFI London Film Festival.
 The second is an autobiographical short film entitled Run(a)way Arab - which thinks about the relationship between drag culture and Middle-Eastern femininity, and a genderqueer Arab boy's memory of their Muslim mother.
 Both are produced by Savannah James-Bayly of Fox Cub Films - this has screened at the London Short Film Festival, and is continuing its festival run this year.
 The third is an experimental short documentary commissioned by the BFI & BBC, called CLASH, critiquing how period dramas erase the diverse reality of Britain.
 It is told through candid interviews with queer people of colour, and staged parodic period drama sequences.
-It is being broadcast on BBC 4 on the 24th of September, and will be available on BFI-player.
+It was broadcast on BBC 4 on the 24th of September to 125k viewers, and is available on BFI-player here.

-I am also a freelance writer for various publications - I am writing one column a month for The Gay Times, and two a month for Independent Voices.
-I have written freelance for the following publications - The i-Paper, i-D Magazine, Little White Lies, Gay Star News, Hunger Magazine, CNN, HUCK Magazine, Visual Verse, Zed Books, Saqi Books, the BFI & The Inkling Magazine.
+I am also a freelance writer for various publications - I am writing one column a month for The Gay Times, and two/three a month for Independent Voices.
+I have written freelance for the following publications - The i-Paper, i-D Magazine, Little White Lies, Gay Star News, Hunger Magazine, CNN, HUCK Magazine, Visual Verse, Zed Books, Saqi Books, the BFI, Cause & Effect Magazine & The Inkling Magazine.